Aerospace0/StarCitizenPatchHelper/README.md

 Instructions:
-1. Download the Patch Helper file to your computer
+1. Download the SC_PatchHelper.ps1 file to your computer
 2. Update the `$rootPath` variable if you did not install Star Citizen in the default location
 3. Run script
 4. Follow all instructions/prompts as the script runs